Russia signals nuclear arms cuts will not come easy

 | ST PETERSBURG, Russia

-ST PETERSBURG, Russia Russia voiced concern on Wednesday about U.S. missile defences and high-precision conventional weapons, signalling that nuclear arms cuts proposed by President Barack Obama are likely to face formidable obstacles.
+ST PETERSBURG, Russia Russia voiced concern on Wednesday about U.S. missile defenses and high-precision conventional weapons, signaling that nuclear arms cuts proposed by President Barack Obama are likely to face formidable obstacles.

 In a speech in Berlin, Obama said he wanted to reduce the strategic nuclear weapons the United States deploys by a third and would seek to negotiate cuts with Russia.
 The former Cold War foes possess the vast majority of the world's nuclear weapons.